Customise Consent Preferences

 About the Author

-Amy McAndrew is MEA’s Director of Member Legal Services and has over twenty years of experience as a labor and employment attorney.
+Amy McAndrew is MEA’s Director of Legal & Compliance Services and has over twenty years of experience as a labor and employment attorney.

 Editor’s Note: This post was originally published in January 2019 and has been updated for accuracy and comprehensiveness.